CareMeds/KFRE-performance-for-EKFC-vs-CKD-EPI/README.md

 ## Authors

-This work was co-first authored by ([**Antoine Créon**](https://github.com/Antoine-Creon)) and **Malou Magnani**, supervised by [**Edouard Fu**](https://edouard-fu.github.io/) (Leiden University Medical Center) in collaboration with the [Cardio-Renal Epidemiology group](https://ki.se/en/research/research-areas-centres-and-networks/research-groups/cardio-renal-epidemiology-juan-jesus-carreros-research-group) of **Juan Jesus Carrero** at Karolinska Institutet.
+This work was co-first authored by [**Antoine Créon**](https://github.com/Antoine-Creon) and **Malou Magnani**, and supervised by [**Edouard Fu**](https://edouard-fu.github.io/) (Leiden University Medical Center) in collaboration with the [Cardio-Renal Epidemiology group](https://ki.se/en/research/research-areas-centres-and-networks/research-groups/cardio-renal-epidemiology-juan-jesus-carreros-research-group) of **Juan Jesus Carrero** at Karolinska Institutet.

 ## Overview

-This repository contains the analysis code for a study evaluating the performance and clinical utility of the Kidney Failure Risk Equation (KFRE) when using European Kidney Function Consortium (EKFC) equations compared to the CKD-EPI 2009-2012 equations for estimating glomerular filtration rate (eGFR).
+This repository contains the analysis code for the study *"Performance and clinical utility of the Kidney Failure Risk Equation when using European Kidney Function Consortium"*, published in *[JOURNAL NAME]* in *[PUBLICATION DATE]*.

+*[LINK TO THE PUBLISHED MANUSCRIPT]*

 ## Repository Structure